Board of Trustees

 Blair Bryan

-Charlotte, North Carolina
+Board Chair Charlotte, North Carolina

-Blair provides commercial real estate and church counseling expertise.
-He has a deep history with the Churches of Christ, having served as a deacon, elder, building committees, small group leader and Sunday school teacher.
-He has attended and worked with congregations in North Carolina, California, Texas, Oklahoma and Alabama.
-Blair also directs a mentoring program for Harding University business majors.
-He has a 26 year background in the commercial real estate industry, having worked on projects in 24 different states.
-Additionally, he has started and managed several different companies.
+Blair is a founding member of Heritage 21 Foundation.
+He has a deep history with the Churches of Christ as a fourth-generation member and has served as a church elder, deacon, building committee leader and Sunday school teacher.
+Blair has attended and worked with congregations in many states, including North Carolina, California, Texas, Oklahoma and Alabama.
+For seven years, Blair directed a Christian mentoring program for Harding University.

 Rick Gibson

-Malibu, California
+Board Member Malibu, California

 Rick Gibson serves Pepperdine as the senior vice chancellor to cultivate intentional relationships with community, government and religious partners.
 Since 2009 he has led Pepperdine’s efforts to elevate the brand and reputation of the University, working directly with the president to shape the University’s vision and advance Pepperdine’s mission.